tarot231/qgis-calculate-geometry-plugin/README.md

 # CalculateGeometry

 This plugin calculates the area of the polygon and the length of the line, in arbitrary units.
-Compared to using field calculator, you don't need to type calculation expressions, so you can get results with fewer steps.
-Even if OTF is enabled, it doesn't affect the calculation result (see bug report [#14675](https://issues.qgis.org/issues/14675)).
+Compared to using field calculator, you don't need to type calculation expressions and unit conversion factor, so you can get results with fewer steps.

 ## FAQ